fatima-basharat/Formula-1-Drivers-Web-Scraping-Project/README.md

 ## Data Set Questions and Answers

 1. **Which country has the largest number of wins?**
-   - The analysis shows that certain countries have produced drivers with a high number of championship wins.
+   - The analysis shows that the UK has drivers with the highest number of championship wins.

    ```r
    drivers_F1 %>%